symfony/symfony-docs/components/http_kernel/introduction.rst

 At this point the kernel has a PHP callable (the controller) and an array of arguments that should be passed when executing that callable.

-.. sidebar:: Getting the Controller Arguments in the Symfony2 Framework
+.. sidebar:: Getting the Controller Arguments in the Symfony Framework

     Now that you know exactly what the controller callable (usually a method inside a controller object) is, the ``ControllerResolver`` uses `reflection`_